jxz12/EcoBuilder/README.md

-DO PLANET AND REG LOADING
+DO PLANET and TRY SEND SAVED and RESEARCH HIGHSCORES

 # Menu
 add helper text for everything